On ${\cal M}$-Theory Dual of Large-$N$ Thermal QCD-Like Theories up to ${\cal O}(R^4)$ and $G$-Structure Classification of Underlying Non-Supersymmetric Geometries: Introduction

-Significance of higher order derivative corrections is not just only related to corrections to the infinite coupling limit.
+{\it Physics motivation behind this work}: Significance of higher order derivative corrections is not just only related to corrections to the infinite coupling limit.
 They also serve as the leading quantum gravity corrections to the ${\cal M}$-Theory action to study the compactifications of ${\cal M}$-Theory on compact eight-dimensional manifolds.
 The study of warped compactification of ${\cal M}$-Theory on eight-dimensional compact manifolds is very interesting.
 Conceptually, on one hand this compactification allows for the study of three-dimensional effective theories with small amounts of supersymmetry.
 On the other hand it allows us to study the lifting of three-dimensional theories to four space-time dimensions for a certain class of eight-dimensional manifolds using ${\cal M}$-Theory to F-theory limit.
-In the past, vacuum for warped compactifications of ${\cal M}$-Theory on compact eight-dimensional manifolds have been studied by including the higher derivative terms to the action.
+In the past, vacua for warped compactifications of ${\cal M}$-Theory on compact eight-dimensional manifolds have been studied by including the higher derivative terms to the action.
 The leading quantum gravity corrections to ${\cal M}$-Theory actions are fourth order, $R^4$, and third order, $R^3G^2$, in the eleven-dimensional Riemann curvature $R$ , where $G$ is the field strength of ${\cal M}$-Theory three form.
 The terms of ${\cal O}(R^4)$ have been used in past \cite{O(R^4)}, while terms involving third order have been recently analyzed in \cite{O(R^3G^2)}.
 The construction of a top-down holographic dual of thermal Quantum Chromodynamics (QCD) at intermediate 't Hooft coupling has been missing in the literature.
-This work fills this gap by studying the ${\cal M}$ theory dual of large-$N$ thermal QCD-like theories at intermediate gauge and 't Hooft couplings by obtaining the ${\cal O}(l_p^6)$ corrections to the ${\cal M}$-Theory uplift of \cite{metrics} as constructed in \cite{MQGP}.
+This work takes important steps to fill this gap by studying the ${\cal M}$ theory dual of large-$N$ thermal QCD-like theories at high temperatures, at intermediate gauge and 't Hooft couplings by obtaining the ${\cal O}(l_p^6)$ corrections to the ${\cal M}$-Theory uplift of \cite{metrics} as constructed in \cite{MQGP}.